devoncal77/FASHION/README.md

 ### Gurobi Optimization Software

 In order to run the optimization model, Gurobi Optimization libraries are required.
-See [gurobi.com](https://www.gurobi.com) for instructions on installing these libraries and a license.
+See [gurobi.com](https://www.gurobi.com) for instructions on installing these libraries and obtaining a license key.